unhappy with your job, boss, career prospects or employer and want to move on?

 2. Direct Deposit

-You can deposit directly into our bank account and send me a completed Payment Confirmation Form (link below).
+You can deposit directly into my bank account and send me a confirmation of your deposit by email.

 Once you have engaged me, you have agreed to pay the full fee.
 No refunds are made after you have authorised or made payment, unless I am unable to deliver the service.